ANU-WALD/ANU-WALD.github.io/_posts/2020-03-28-sharing-file-across-nci.md

 ## Description

 NCI organises users and data by projects.
 Users belonging to the same project can easily share files using the space under `/g/data/proj_code`.
-However, sometimes we need to share a file with other NCI users with no project in common.
-For this cases, Gadi has a dedicated place on the file system where all the NCI users can access, read and write.
-This location is `/scratch/public` and we can all copy files and create directories there for sharing them with colleagues.
-The Linux permission rules for the files and directories created there apply the same way so remember to `chmod` to the appropriate access level using the desired combination of ([u]ser, [g]roup, [a]ll) and ([r]ead, [w]rite, e[x]ecute).
+However, sometimes we need to share files with other NCI users with no project in common.
+For this cases, Gadi has a dedicated place on the file system which all NCI users can access (read and write).
+This location is `/scratch/public` and we can all copy create directories and move files there for sharing data with colleagues.
+We can restrict the visibility of the files and directories created in this space using the Linux file system rules, so remember to `chmod` to the appropriate access level using the desired combination of ([u]ser, [g]roup, [a]ll) and ([r]ead, [w]rite, e[x]ecute).

 Here is a copy of the `README` file in this location which explains its intended use and data policies applied.